 The working landscape is constantly changing and evolving, and this is forcing organizations to become agile enough to adapt.
-Hybrid work is becoming a precondition for organizations to attract new talent, retain existing talent, and forge a competitive advantage.
+Hybrid work is now a precondition for organizations to attract new talent, retain existing talent, and forge a competitive advantage.

 The Hays report, “Workplace Realities for 2022” reports that “The ability to work remotely increases flexibility for both employees and employers; expanding where employees can work from, and employers can hire from in the future.
 It also raises the possibility of hiring people to work remotely from abroad (or ‘telemigration’).”